 The base layer emphasizes the importance of regular physical activity and social interactions, which are considered integral parts of a healthy lifestyle.

-The second layer includes fruits and vegetables (as diverse as possible), whole grains, nuts, seeds, legumes, herbs, spices and olive oil as the primary source of fat in the Mediterranean diet.
+The second layer of the Mediterranean Diet Pyramid includes fruits and vegetables (as diverse as possible), whole grains, nuts, seeds, legumes, herbs, spices, and olive oil as the primary source of fat in the Mediterranean diet.
 Olive oil is rich in monounsaturated fats and is used for cooking, dressing salads, and flavoring dishes.
 These foods form the foundation of the Mediterranean diet and are consumed in abundance.
 These are foods that we should eat every day, maybe even several times a day.

 Interesting fact: the darker in color, the more antioxidants.
 Also, you can see beans, whole grains, olives, seeds, nuts, herbs, garlic and onion.